 Sonix - Best for Subtitle Generation

-Sonix offers a polished, browser-based editor perfect for projects where precision and subtitle generation are priorities.
-It supports over 40 languages with automated speaker diarization and word-by-word timestamps.
+Sonix offers a polished, browser-based editor that fits projects where precision and subtitle generation are priorities.
+Supports over 40 languages with automated speaker diarization and word-by-word timestamps.

 Pros: